rackerlabs/cloudfeeds-ballista/README.md

 cloudfeeds-ballista
 ==========================

-A command line utility to migrate data from RDBMS database to HDFS.
+A command line utility to migrate data from RDBMS databases to HDFS using SCP.

 ## How to Build